tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_7.md

 	            ]

 	```

+	{{note}} If the code isn't easy to copy and paste, you can <a href="{{ "/files/publishingapidocs/apiblueprintweatherdata.md" | prepend: site.baseurl }}">view and download the file here</a>.{{end}}

 5. Click **Save and Publish**.

 ### b.
 Interact with the API on Apiary

 Interact with the API on Apiary by calling the resources and viewing the responses.

+What's cool about Apiary is that you can switch between an Example and a Console view in the documentation.
+The Example view shows pre-built responses.
+The Console view allows you to enter your own values and generate dynamic responses based on your own API key.

+This dual display &mdash; both the Example and the Console views &mdash; helps align better with user needs:

+* For users who might not have good data or might not want to make requests that would affect their data, they can view the Example.
+* For users who want to see how the API specifically returns their data, or certain parameters, they can use the Console view.

 ## Other API platforms: Mulesoft, Restlet Studio

 There are other API platforms that perform similar tasks as Apiary.
 Check out [Mulesoft](http://mulesoft) and [Restlet Studio](http://studio.restlet.com/#/).
 These platforms require documentation to be a particular format (in the case of Mulesoft, RAML format; for Restlet, it processes Swagger and RAML).

 Exploring these platforms in depth is beyond the scope of this tutorial, but the concept is more or less the same.
+Large platforms that process and display your API documentation can only do so if your documentation aligns with a spec their tools can parse.
+The three most common specs for REST APIs are the following:

+* Swagger
+* RAML
+* API Blueprint